nus-cs2103-AY1920S1/duke/docs/README.md

 My implementation of Duke allows you to open different lists of tasks at different file paths when you first start up the Duke program. **Note: when first starting up Duke, you MUST specify a file path to load from, if file path does not exist, a new file will be created**

+### Keeping Track of the Last Opened List of Tasks
+You will be able to see your latest opened file (in a previous session of Duke) when you start Duke.

 ## Usage

+### **Note 1:** When first starting up Duke, you **MUST** specify a file path to load from (ie. `data/duke.txt`), if file path does not exist, a new file will be created with the given file name.

+### **Note 2:** When starting Duke for the _first time_ on your computer, expect to see `metadata corrupted` in the UI.
+This is normal behaivour as the `.metadata` file does not exist in your directory.
+Duke will create and update the `.metadata` file automatically upon exit.

 ### `list` - Shows the current list of tasks